rust-lang/rust/src/doc/reference.md

 only the name of a matched nonterminal comes after the dollar sign.

 In both the matcher and transcriber, the Kleene star-like operator indicates repetition.
-The Kleene star operator consists of `$` and parens, optionally followed by a separator token, followed by `*` or `+`. `*` means zero or more repetitions, `+` means at least one repetition.
-The parens are not matched or transcribed.
+The Kleene star operator consists of `$` and parentheses, optionally followed by a separator token, followed by `*` or `+`. `*` means zero or more repetitions, `+` means at least one repetition.
+The parentheses are not matched or transcribed.
 On the matcher side, a name is bound to _all_ of the names it matches, in a structure that mimics the structure of the repetition encountered on a successful match.
 The job of the transcriber is to sort that structure